akosba/xjsnark/README.md

 - In some cases, it might be preferable to generate the circuit on another platform (different from the development environment), or the circuit might be too large to generate on the machine running the MPS Framework.
 In that case, the programmer can just use the MPS framework to transform the xJsnark code to java files (as illustrated earlier), and use the java files only with the back end jar available in   ``xJsnark\languages\xjsnark\runtime\lib`` to generate the circuit on another machine.

--  As an example, if external circuit generation is desired, the following can be done:
+-  As an example, if external circuit generation is desired, the following can be done in the other system:
 	- Create a new directory ``gen``, with two subdirectories ``src`` and ``bin``.
 	- Copy the back end jar ``xjsnark_backend.jar`` to the gen directory.
 	- Copy the generated java files to the above ``src`` directory while preserving the package structure.
 For example, if the java files are defined to be in the ``xjsnark.sha256`` package, then the java files can appear under ``gen/src/xjsnark/sha256/``.
-	- In the gen directory, compile the java files with the back end jar in the classpath.
+	- In the ``gen`` directory, compile the java files with the back end jar in the classpath.
 (Note that it's possible to modify the main method of the generated file before compiling to use updated configurations, e.g. changing number of threads/timeouts or a size parameter, or updating the output path.
 No need to get back to use the framework for the simple task.):
 	```
 	javac -d bin  -cp xjsnark_backend.jar $(find ./* | grep ".java$")
 	```